September 23, 2021

 Prior multifamily experience — fixed attribute.

-Your prior experience is fixed at a given point in time.
+Your prior experience is fixed at a given point in time that you can add to your syndicator bio to build credibility.
 You can, however, gain Agency experience by being a Key Principal (loan guarantor) on a deal, and therefore check that box for your next deal.

 In practice: For the experience role, we turned to one of the mentors and coaches in our syndication program, who had an extensive multifamily track record.
 In addition to satisfying the Agency experience requirement, we also needed an experienced sponsor on our team to increase our credibility with brokers and have a realistic shot at winning competitive deals.